mendix/docs/howto/getting-started/create-a-to-do-app-3.md

 ## 6 Adding and Configuring the List View Swipe Widget

-Follow these steps to add swiping functionality to the items appearing in the list view:
+Follow these steps to add swiping functionality to the items in the list view:

 1. Open the **Home_Phone_Default** page.
 2. Add the **List view swipe** widget below the **ToDo list view**, inside the **ToDo data view**.